waltervargas/htdp2e/README.md

 # htdp2e
-How To Design Programs Second Editions - Excercises.
+How To Design Programs Second Edition - Excercises.

 ## How to run the programs?